Ontario Highway 115

 King's Highway 115, commonly referred to as Highway 115, is a provincially maintained highway in the Canadian province of Ontario that connects Peterborough with Toronto via Highway 401.
 The highway begins at a junction with Highway 401 southwest of Newcastle and ends at an at-grade intersection with Highway 7 east of Peterborough.

-Highway 115 is part of the Algonquin Trail and concurrent with Highway 35 from its southern terminus in Clarington to Enterprise Hill, where it veers towards Peterborough and Highway 35 continues north into the Kawarthas.
+Highway 115 is part of the Algonquin Trail and is concurrent with Highway 35 from its southern terminus in Clarington to Enterprise Hill, where it veers towards Peterborough and Highway 35 continues north into the Kawarthas.
 It is also part of the Trans-Canada Highway from the interchange with Highway 7 south of Springville, Ontario to the northern terminus of the highway.
-Highway 115 is a freeway northeast of Enterprise Hill and a Right-in/right-out (RIRO) expressway south of it, featuring short ramps with abrupt right turns to and from the highway.
+Highway 115 is a freeway northeast of Enterprise Hill and a right-in/right-out (RIRO) expressway south of it, featuring short ramps with abrupt right turns to and from the highway.
 By January 2010, exit numbers were added to the freeway section north of the Highway 35 concurrency.

 Route description

 Highway 115 begins at a trumpet interchange with Highway 401, and is concurrent with Highway 35 for 18.9 km to Enterprise Hill.
 For the length of this concurrency, it is a divided four lane RIRO expressway.
-Here, Highway 35/115 meets the eastern terminus of Highway 407 at a modified trumpet interchange in Clarington, and at Enterprise Hill, the expressway curves eastward and Highway 35 exits, continuing north towards Lindsay.
+Here, Highway 35/115 meets the eastern terminus of Highway 407 at a modified trumpet interchange in Clarington, and at Enterprise Hill, the expressway curves eastward and Highway 35 exits at the 35/115 split, continuing north towards Lindsay.
 Highway 115 continues northeast, and the two carriageways diverge, making it a freeway.
 A depressed grass median, generally 10 m wide, separates the opposing directions of travel between this point and Peterborough.

 Most of the remainder of the highway is straight and surrounded by agricultural lands and forests, until it meets Highway 7.
 From this point northeastward, Highway 115 is part of the southern Ontario route of the Trans-Canada Highway and concurrent with Highway 7.
 The freeway continues along the southern edge of Peterborough and ends at Lansdowne Street to the east of the city.
 Highway 7 continues east towards Ottawa.